HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <![endif]-->
 ```

 The above is a non-standard HTML conditional comment.
-While those have proved to be helpful in the past in order to tackle browser differences, they are history for some time as Microsoft [dropped conditional comments](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/compatibility/hh801214(v=vs.85)) in Internet Explorer 10.
+While those have proven to be helpful in the past in order to tackle browser differences, they are history for some time as Microsoft [dropped conditional comments](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/compatibility/hh801214(v=vs.85)) in Internet Explorer 10.

 Still, on the above percentile extremes, we found that web pages are using about 6 conditional comments in the 90th percentile, and 1 comment while in the 10th percentile.
 Most of the pages include them for helpers such as html5shiv, selectivizr, and respond.js.
 While being decentish and still active pages, our conclusion is that many of them were using obsolete CMS themes.

 For production, HTML comments are usually stripped by build tools.
-Considering all the above counts and percentages—and referring to the use of comments in general—, we can only guess that lots of pages are served without involving an HTML minifier.
+Considering all the above counts and percentages, and referring to the use of comments in general, we can only guess that lots of pages are served without involving an HTML minifier.

 ### Script use

-As the top elements will show, the `script` is the 6th most frequently used HTML element.
+As shown in the [Top elements](#top-elements) section below, the `script` element is the 6th most frequently used HTML element.
 From the standpoint of the Markup chapter, we were interested in the ways the `script` element is used across these millions of pages from the data set.

-Overall, around 2% (1.96% on desktop and 2.04% on mobile) of the pages we analyzed contain no scripting at all, not even scripts with the `type` attribute set to `application/ld+json`.
+Overall, around 2% of the pages we analyzed contain no scripting at all, not even structured data scripts with the `type` attribute set to `application/ld+json`.
 Considering that nowadays it's pretty common for a page to include at least one script for an analytics solution, this seems noteworthy.

-At the opposite end of the spectrum, the numbers show that more than 97% of pages (97.65% on desktop and 97.63% on mobile) contain at least one script, either inline or external.
+At the opposite end of the spectrum, the numbers show that about 97% of pages contain at least one script, either inline or external.

+{# TODO(editors): Wrap "script" in the caption in code tags so that it doesn't trigger code editor syntax highlighting confusion. #}
 {{ figure_markup(
   image="script-use.png",
-  caption="Script use",
+  caption="Usage of the script element.",
   description="Percentages of pages (not) containing scripts, and scripts are present in almost every form on almost every page.",
   sheets_gid="150962402",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQPKzFb574UnGTcfw5mcD1qR7RYHyGjQTc2hiMuYix0QoTH1DPe54Q2JucXL8bfZ6kjRoAfhk3ckudc/pubchart?oid=1895084382&format=interactive",